gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 I spun her a story.
 It made no sense at all, and anyone who knew even the least thing about how magic actually worked would have laughed until they cried, but she didn't realize I was feeding her fish guts instead of caviar.
 It all hinged on her niece Sehdie.
-If she grew up exactly as Eleñima had---the same clothes, the same lessons, everything as it had been---then when the moment came…  I spread my hands.
+If she grew up exactly as Eleñima had—the same clothes, the same lessons, everything as it had been—then when the moment came…  I spread my hands.
 "Poof.
 She will become you.
 You will become her.
 Her possibilities will be your possibilities."

 My nonsense was as gentle as a wave caressing a beach, and that was all it took.
-The fact that it made absolutely no sense didn't matter---she was hooked.
+The fact that it made absolutely no sense didn't matter—she was hooked.

 Dear, *cherished* Shau, she said.
 Tears welled up in her eyes.
 I clucked and handed her a linen napkin, trying not to let her fingers touch mine for fear I